This page shows how to create an Ice application with C++.

 addare the servant we have just instantiated, plus an identifier.
 In this case, the string

-"SimplePrinter"is the name of the servant.
+"SimplePrinter"is the name of the Ice object.
 (If we had multiple printers, each would have a different name or, more correctly, a different object identity.)

 - Next, we activate the adapter by calling its